Founder note · Updated 2 June 2026

 • The smallest safe starting scope is one authority page + sitemap/feed wiring + IndexNow submission + weekly measurement.235

-• Red flags include guarantees about AI rankings, no first-party deliverables on your site, and uncited claims packaged as dashboards.13
+• Red flags include guarantees about AI rankings, no first-party deliverables on your site, hidden technical work, and uncited claims packaged as dashboards.137

 Definition